Trees of Graphs as Boundaries of Hyperbolic Groups: Proof of S.1 and of the missing parts of Theorems 1 and 2

-\item[(3)] For any $s$ and $\varepsilon$ as in (1), if the group $G(b(s))$ is non-orientable (as a flexible factor), and if the edge group $G([u,b(s)])$ is orientable, then the cardinality of the set of arms $K^*_{s'}$ with $s'\in N_u^{T_*}$ and with U-type $\varepsilon$ is even, all these arms are $\#$-orientable, and the $\#$-orientations of half of these arms are compatible with one of the orders of the doubleton $\Sigma^*_{u}$, while the $\#$-orientations of the other half of these arms are compatible with the opposite order of $\Sigma^*_{u}$. \end{enumerate} \end{fact}
+\item[(B)] if $G(z)$ is non-orientable, then the cardinality of $[s]$ is even, and the $\#$-orientations of half of the arms $K^*_{s'}:s'\in[s]$ are compatible with one of the orders of the doubleton $\Sigma_u^*$, while the $\#$-orientations of the other half of these arms are compatible with the opposite order of $\Sigma^*_{u}$.